solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 ### Does this ticket have any age restrictions?

-If a ticket has age registrictions you can toggle this option on.
+If a ticket has age restrictions you can toggle this option on.
 Enabling this feature automatically adds a **Date of Birth** field to the ticket to capture and then calculate the age of the person.

 ### Minimum Age